Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 Notice that Irenaeus clearly is teaching that the Father and Son disperse the Holy Spirit as each of them wills, and that the spirit is the wisdom of God.
 Thus he is teaching that the Father and Son have separate wills and that they disperse the Holy Spirit.
 You do not disperse a separate person.

 Where did the idea that the Holy Spirit was God come from?
-Well, believe it or not, in addition to the earlier heretics, two later heretics were involved who built on this "hypostasis" concept.
-Notice this astonishing admission from a Protestant scholar:
+Well, believe it or not, in addition to the earlier heretics, two later heretics were involved who built on the "hypostasis" concept of Valentinus.

 The Father uncovers his bosom, which is the Holy Spirit, revealing his secret.
 His secret is his Son!
 (Valentinus.
 Gospel of Truth.
 Verse 17.
 English translation by Patterson Brown).

-Hence Valentinus is the earliest known professing Christian writer to make clear trinitarian claims (though he, himself, did not come up with the term trinity, Tertullian did).
+Valentinus is the earliest known professing Christian writer to make clear trinitarian claims (though he, himself, did not come up with the term trinity, Tertullian seemingly did).
 It also should be noted that Valentinus was denounced by Polycarp of Asia Minor, when Polycarp visited Rome as a heretic (Irenaeus.
 Adversus Haeres.
-Book III, Chapter 3, Verse 4)and is considered to have been a heretic by Roman Catholics, Orthodox, most Protestants, and those in the Churches of God.
+Book III, Chapter 3, Verse 4) and is considered to have been a heretic by Roman Catholics, Orthodox, most Protestants, and those in the Churches of God.

-First of all it should be understood, that claims of Catholic scholars to the contrary, that Theophilus of Antioch did not teach the trinity or that the Holy Spirit was a person (though Tertullian, who became a Montanist did--the leaders of the churches in Asia Minor and Antioch opposed the Montanists--who taught a type of trinity--before the Romans ever did).
+It should be understood, that claims of certain Catholic scholars to the contrary, that Theophilus of Antioch did not teach the trinity or that the Holy Spirit was a person (though Tertullian, who became a Montanist did--the leaders of the churches in Asia Minor and Antioch opposed the Montanists--who taught a type of trinity--before the Romans ever did).
 It was not until Tertullian (over 100 years since the Book of Revelation was written) that professing Christian writers suggested the concept of the trinity as now understood.

 Here is a mistranslated version of what Theophilus wrote: